| PHY304 | Particle Physics | Dr C N Booth |

 We now have Rutherford scattering.

-It can be seen that this is just the Fourier transform of the charge distribution.
+It can be seen that this is just the 3-D Fourier transform of the charge distribution.

 NOTE: The Fourier relationship between scattered amplitude and